Fahad Al-Dossari (footballer, born 2002)

-Fahad Al-Dossari (فهد الدوسري; born 1 January 2002) is a Saudi Arabian professional footballer who plays for Al-Diriyah as a winger or a left back.
+Fahad Al-Dossari (فهد الدوسري; born 1 January 2002) is a Saudi Arabian professional footballer who plays for Al-Faisaly as a winger or a left back.

 Career

 Al-Dossari started his career at the youth team of Al-Ettifaq and represented the club at every level.
 On 11 October 2020, he signed his first professional contract with the club.
 He was first called up to the first-team during the 2020–21 season.
 He made his debut on 25 May 2021 in the league match against Al-Raed.
 On 28 January 2023, Al-Dossari joined Al-Kholood on loan.
 In September 2023, Al-Dossari joined Al-Orobah following the expiration of his contract with Al-Ettifaq.
 On 26 July 2024, Al-Dossari joined Second Division side Al-Diriyah.
+On 31 January 2026, Al-Dossari joined Al-Faisaly.